vgorloff/VST3NetSend/README.md

 VST3NetSend
 ===========

 VST3 version of Mac OS X system-supplied AUNetSend audio plugin.

-Detailed description could be found on [product home page](http://www.wavelabs.com.ua).
+*AUNetSend* - is an audio plugin that streams audio data over a network.
+Used in conjunction with the AUNetReceive generator audio unit. *VST3NetSend* - is a VST3 version of plugin which provide similar functionality as AUNetSend.
+It could be used with Cubase/Nuendo® (by Steinberg®).

 [![VST3NetSend User Interface][i1]][a1]

+Usage:
+---

+[Download binary](http://www.wavelabs.com.ua) and copy it to "/Library/Audio/Plug-Ins/VST3" folder.
+Launch Cubase/Nuendo®.
+Add instance to insert slot: ***Tools -> WaveLabs VST3NetSend***.

 Features:
 ---